hieuunguyeen/serverless-subscription-filter/README.md

 ### Current supports:
 1. Register a subscription filter for a lambda by its name
+2. Remove a subscription filter for a lambda using its name and the filter name

 ### Incoming supports:
-1. Remove subscription filter for a lambda
-2. Load settings from a file by path
+1. Load settings from a file by path
-3. Batch + Async execution
+2. Batch + Async execution
-4. **More?
+3. **More?
 Bring it on!**

 ### Usage
 ```sh